zell12/Intelligent-Automation-Activities/README.md

 # Packages and Activity Inclusions
 ##  `Version 1.1 (August 22, 2018)`
 	## Changes and Bug fixes
-	- Fixed FileNotFoundException if only one file is selected and other minor bug fixes
+	- [1.1.10 - Aug 22, 2018] Fixed FileNotFoundException if only one file is selected and other minor bug fixes
+	- [1.1.20 - Aug 29, 2018] Fixed corruped output for document translator
     ## Additions
     - Additional intelligent activities
 	    Text Moderation (Cognitive service)